Recent campaigns

 Social housing tenancies

-Citizens Advice is working with Layla Moran (MP for Oxford West and Abingdon) and members of her casework team to raise awareness of social housing issues and campaign to solve the flooring issues.
+Citizens Advice is working with MPs across Oxfordshire to raise awareness of social housing issues and campaign to solve the flooring issues.

 Improve living standards 2024